 An important tool in Gerald’s lab is the gas chromatograph.

 Atmospheric chemist Dr Katja Riedel also uses a gas chromatograph.
-In this video she explains how it works.
+In the above video she explains how it works.

 Rangi is now using the innovative alginate solution in her work conserving the kākahu at Te Papa.